 A major problem in the diagnosis and treatment of canine pain is that many dog owners don’t notice its symptoms, or they notice the dog is slowing down but don’t understand why.
 Another is that not everyone takes canine pain seriously, so it’s easy to overlook.

 You can help your dog live a pain-free life by noticing changes in posture, gait, and activity level.
-Tell your veterinarian if your dog exhibits any of the following symptoms:
+Tell your veterinarian if your dog exhibits any of the following symptoms of pain:

 - Shows reluctance to walk on or difficulty getting up and down on slippery surfaces.